 Which on-page actions indicate user consent?

-- Clicking your “I agree” button
+- Clicking your “I agree” button in a banner or splash screen that includes specific information.

-Keep in mind, this is Facebook’s position on cookie consent and GDPR compliance.
+Keep in mind; this is Facebook's position on cookie consent and GDPR compliance.
 You should discuss your own tracking consent solution with your attorney.

 In this post, we are merely sharing examples of the most common approaches to cookie consent.
 I am certainly not recommending a specific strategy.